z9er/CyberpunkTHING/README.md

 **Wabbajack could not find my game folder**:

 You need to have launched the game once before WJ will locate it.
 Additionally Wabbajack will not work with pirated versions of the game.
-The list works with games from Steam, GOG and Epic Game Store.
+The list works with the game from GOG or Steam

 Support in [Cyberpunk THING discord](https://discord.gg/eJdMQKnQVt)

 ## Post-Installation

-If you want to use Simple Flashlight, I have included it to prove it functions with this setup.
-Simply open the "Game Folder Files" folder in your modlist install location, and copy the archive files into /Cyberpunk 2077/archive/pc/mod.
-If you do not wish to use this mod or test it, you can ignore these files.
+In order to use the included mod [Simple Flashlight](https://www.nexusmods.com/cyberpunk2077/mods/2913) open the "Game Folder Files" folder in your modlist install location, and copy the archive files into /Cyberpunk 2077/archive/pc/mod

 ### Starting the Game